goryinyich/getdata-011-courseproject/CodeBook.md

 * "activity" - one from the list in the original dataset: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING

-In general we have several measurements of these quantities for each subject and for each activity (for different times).
+In general we have several measurements of the above "mean-std" quantities for each subject and for each activity (for different times).
 The script aggregates this data in a natural manner: using 'by' function it subsets the data in dimension (subject x activity), and for each such